XeniaTsomp/ModelChecking/README.md

 A number of properties are implemented to the model to derive the quantitative results in the epon.pctl file.

 # Prism Installation
+PRISM is free and open source software.
+You can download both the tool and its source code for free from the following link.
 <img src="images/prim model checker.png">

 # Run the model